josdejong/mathjs/docs/expressions.md

 ## Syntax

-The expression parser is aimed at a a mathematical audience, not a programming audience.
+The expression parser is aimed at a mathematical audience, not a programming audience.
 The syntax is similar to most calculators and mathematical applications.
 This is close to JavaScript as well, though there are a few important differences between the syntax of the expression parser and the